 December 18, 2010

-The official start of the winter season is next week, while much of the United States is enduring freezing temperatures the light crowds of tourists now visiting the sport fishing fleet has been concentrated. have been enjoying clear sunny skies with highs near 80 degrees.
+The official start of the winter season is next week, while much of the United States is enduring freezing temperatures the light crowds of tourists now visiting the Los Cabos area have been enjoying clear sunny skies with highs near 80 degrees.
 Cooler marine moisture dropped early morning into the mid 50s.
 Water temperatures are progressively cooling now ranging from 70 to 76 throughout the region.
 Greener cooler currents are pushing in a southern direction from Vinorama.
-The Gordo Banks area has had the most favorable conditions in recent days and this is where much of the
+The Gordo Banks area has had the most favorable conditions in recent days and this is where much of the sport fishing fleet has been concentrated.

 With the lighter crowds this past week, this help the supply and demand situation for the available bait.
 Sardinas were now being found off of northern beaches by the commercial netters, also on most days there has been fresh dead brined sardinas available at the dock early in the a.m.
 Mackerel and caballito have been very limited.